 CTPA's consumer research has found that nearly nine out of ten parents are concerned that the ingredients in their everyday products could impact their children's health.
 Additionally, more than half (54%) would feel reassured by a better understanding of the ingredients in their products and what they do.

 Choose a topic in this section by selecting from the drop-down menu above.

 Safety is the number one priority of the cosmetics industry.
-ALL cosmetic products placed on the market in the UK, and throughout the EU, are regulated by strict European legislation to protect those who use cosmetics.
+ALL cosmetic products placed on the market in the UK, and throughout the EU, are regulated by strict UK and EU legislation to protect those who use cosmetics.

 There are three layers to the safety assurance process:

 Cosmetics laws requires cosmetic and personal care products to be safe.

 The professional Safety Assessor conducts an in-depth safety assessment for every single product before it allowed to be sold.